-Today February 10, Microsoft released a new security patch for Adobe Flash Player for coping up with modernization.
+Today February 10, Microsoft released a new security patch for Adobe Flash Player to cope with modernization.
 The patch, coded KB4074595, has been designed to fix a zero-day vulnerability in Adobe Flash Player.

 The vulnerability existed in previous versions of Microsoft Adobe Flash Player.
-It enables online attackers to spread MS Office documents with malicious Flash content via mail or other online platforms.
+Online attackers can spread MS Office documents with malicious Flash content via mail or other online platforms.
 It may lead them to have system control and execute random codes.

-Among operating systems, all but Windows 7 are reported to be affected by the glitch.
+All operating systems except Windows 7 are reported to be affected by the glitch.
 It was discovered in November 2017.
-South Korea has been trying to control it since then for keeping up with research cooperation with North Korea.
+South Korea has been trying to control it since then to keep up with research cooperation with North Korea.

-Adobe acknowledges the faulty and recommends users to immediately upgrade to its latest version or at least to update to the Microsoft new patch.
+Adobe acknowledges the faulty and recommends that users immediately upgrade to its latest version or update to the Microsoft new patch.